Satjot05/vidmind-Backend/README.md

-This is just Backend server
+This is just Backend server.
 For Whole Process, Please refer to https://github.com/Satjot05/Vidmind